venkataanil/ocm-api-load/README.md

 - freq: Number of requests to execute in a unit of time.
 - per: Unit of the request frequency. ("ns", "us" (or "µs"), "ms", "s", "m", "h")
 - duration: Override duration for the test.
 (A positive integer accompanied of a valid unit)
-- writeReport: Override write report option for the test. ("true" or "false")

 ### Obligatory options